openshift/special-resource-operator/docs/recipes.md

         uri: "https://github.com/openshift-psap/kvc-simple-kmod.git"
 ```

-SRO keeps an internal Helm repository of all packaged helm charts and they are
+SRO keeps an internal Helm repository of all packaged helm charts, and they are
 organized in repositories, the same structure that helm uses for storing charts
 online.

 The `chart:` section tells SRO in which repository to find  the simple-kmod chart
-alongside with an version.
+alongside with a version.
 This is the same version you would specify in the
 Chart.yaml in your helm chart.

 SRO charts usually do not have a values.yaml because most of the information that